lechantdelinux/ubl-phd_lualatex/README.md

 ## Why?

 Simply because I (and probably some other people) need different compilation options.
 Specifically:
 * [Zathura](https://pwmt.org/projects/zathura/) allows for white text on black background, thus reducing eyestrain.
-It is also lightweight, desktop agnostic, ViM friendly...
+It is also lightweight, desktop agnostic, Vim friendly...
+* LuaLaTeX is needed for [fontspec](https://ctan.org/pkg/fontspec), which is in turn needed for [lilyglyphs](https://ctan.org/pkg/lilyglyphs)

 ## TODO

 - [x] change pdf viewer to [Zathura](https://pwmt.org/projects/zathura/)
-- [ ] change compiler to LuaLaTeX
+- [x] change compiler to LuaLaTeX

 ## What's that below the line?